HackYourFutureBelgium/curriculum/07-web-apps.md

 ## What you can Build

-By the end of this module you will be able to build, test and deploy basic fullstack web apps using Node, Express & React.
+By the end of this module you will be able to build, test and deploy basic fullstack web apps using Node & Express.
 Because these apps allow users to interact with data stored on your server's file system instead of just temporary data stored in their browsers, you can now provide a _persistent_ experience.
 This means that each time a user closes their browser and opens it again they will be able to pick off right where they left off.

 ## New Frontiers